Danex2/critter/README.md

 # FindMyPet

-A tool to help find lost pets in the GTA.
+A tool to help pet owners in the GTA locate their missing pets.

 ## Stack